alfie-ns/vidbriefs_app/VidBriefs-Final/README.md

-- [x] calculate if text is under the 128k token limit before deciding to loop over it [x] "Don't waste your time watching long videos!"
+- [x] calculate if text is under the 128k token limit before deciding to loop over it
+- [x] "Don't waste your time watching long videos!"-
-[ ] remove the clarifying when pressing paste button
+- [ ] remove the clarifying when pressing paste button
-[ ] prompt engineer to ask gpt to only get the important infomation for the question [x] Start using the YouTube API
+- [ ] prompt engineer to ask gpt to only get the important infomation for the question
+- [x] Start using the YouTube API
-[x] Move paste button left in the url textbox
+- [x] Move paste button left in the url textbox
-[x] Move the randomize button to top right
+- [x] Move the randomize button to top right
-! - [x] "List the things being discussed"
+- [x] "List the things being discussed"
-! - [ ] change the response output to look easier to read
+- [ ] change the response output to look easier to read
-! - [ ] prompt engineer the ai to bold important things
+- [ ] prompt engineer the ai to bold important things
-! - [ ] prompt engineer the ai to categories the video and give different subheadings for each catercorisation
+- [ ] prompt engineer the ai to categories the video and give different subheadings for each catercorisation

 For a more detailed recommendation system: